The discussion of some small high-up windows from Sunday’s post reminded me, ironically of one my favorite architectural features, Transom Windows.

 (if you click on the link above, you’ll see our group and Suzanne!
 I felt like a princess.
 I even dropped my slipper. lol (typical) Unfortunately, I was a dumb-A and forgot to bring another pair of comfy shoes. (lesson learned!)
 I kept hoping that my prince would find it for me, but alas, that did not happen. ;]

 I’m closing with an image of the Women’s club here in Bronxville where I live.
-It’s a lovely Beaux-Artes building with as you can see these elegant windows and transoms.
+It’s a lovely Beaux-Artes building with elegant windows and transoms.

 For many more examples of transom windows throughout this blog,